[Permission is granted to duplicate this article in its entirety,

 including the author, ministry name and address at the end.]

 Robert Shank authored the book, Life in The Son.
 In that book, there are many points that he and I agree on.
 However, there are also some very serious differences too.
-It is the purpose of this information to reveal some of these serious differences.
-The following are actual quotes from Robert Shank's book, which are in error.
+It is the purpose of this to reveal some of these serious differences.
+The following are actual quotes from Robert Shank's book, Life In The Son, which are in error.
 Some are more grave than others.
 An explanation will be cited after the quotes to elaborate when needed.
 (All citations are from the 1989 edition of Life in The Son.
 All emphasis is my own):

-Robert Shank and Habitual Sinning
+Life In The Son, Robert Shank and Habitual Sinning

 ■ (1) Robert Shank dangerously taught a Christian has to sin habitually to lose his salvation and singular acts will not cause this: